vikas-movva/Obsidian/Comp-Sci Learning/Statistics/1.1 What is Statistics/Definitions/Quantitative.md

 ---
+title: Quantitative
 aliases: [Quantitative data, Continuous]
+tags:
+  - cs-learning
+  - statistics
 ---

+# Quantitative

 ### Quantitative data

 A numerical measurment of something

 Something that you can take an average of